DJATOM/x265-aMod/doc/reST/cli.rst

 	the very first AUD will be skipped since it cannot be placed at the start of the access unit, where it belongs.
 Default disabled

+.. option:: --eob, --no-eob

+	Emit an end of bitstream NAL unit at the end of the bitstream.
+	Default disabled

+.. option:: --eos, --no-eos

+	Emit an end of sequence NAL unit at the end of every coded video sequence.
+Default disabled

 .. option:: --hrd, --no-hrd

 	Enable the signaling of HRD parameters to the decoder.
 The HRD